Thanh-Barnes/baby-busters-task-manager/README.md

 To do:
 - validation true/false statements to add
 - currently when add new task, it add task in same box. when add task make sure it creates new card or card list
-- when add new task make sure form clears for when adding new task
+- when add new task make sure form clears form when adding another new task

 When have time: